johnshearing/MyEtherWalletOffline/Arguments.md

-#Arguments and General information use to promote the PivateKeyVault
+# Arguments and General information use to promote the PivateKeyVault

-###Types of Wallets and Access to Private Keys
+### Types of Wallets and Access to Private Keys

-BlockChain Clients
+Type: BlockChain Clients
-   (Perform Mining)
+* Description: Perform Mining
-   Examples:
+* Examples:
-      Geth,
+  * Geth,
-      Parity,
+  * Parity,
-   Vulnerability:
+ * Vulnerability:
-      Remote control, Key loggers,
+   * Remote control, Key loggers,
-      Network monitoring for when an account gets unlocked, Bugs in Parity software cause loss of Ether Articles on the subject:
+   * Network monitoring for when an account gets unlocked,
+   * Bugs in Parity software cause loss of Ether
+ * Articles on the subject:

 Command Line Tools
    (Anything that runs at the command prompt or at the NodeJS Console)